The 5 Best Leaf Mulchers To Reclaim Your Yard

 If you don’t want to buy one, you can make a burn barrel with some materials that are regularly found in garages or barns.

 To make a burn barrel, you first add holes to a metal barrel.
-A drill or a metal punch and hammer are the easiest way to do this.
+A drill or a metal punch and hammer are the easiest ways to create exhaust holes.

 With your preferred tool, make five to ten holes in the bottom of the barrel.
-The bigger the hole you can make, the few holes you can get away with.
-Fewer holes are better, because they reduce the number of places that rust can attack the barrel in the long run.
+The bigger the hole you can make, the fewer holes you can get away with.
+Fewer holes are better because they reduce the number of places that rust can attack the barrel in the long run.

 Make holes in the sides of the barrel, too.
 Place these holes at different heights around the circumference of the barrel.
-This will help pull in oxygen and raise the fire’s temperature.
-10 to 20 holes should be fine.
+Good circulation will help pull in oxygen and raise the fire’s temperature.
+Around 10 to 20 holes should be fine.

 It may not be pretty, but a DIY burn barrel can do the job well.